-- Consider contacting Poison Control at (800) 222-1222 as soon as practical for - For suspected opioid overdose with severe respiratory depression, administer: - A single spray of NARCAN® Nasal Spray (4mg) into one nostril.
-May repeat in 2 -3 minutes if no response or if patient relapses to a maximum of 12 mg.
-OR - Naloxone 1 mg (1 mL) per nostril via atomizer for a maximum of 2 mg.
-May repeat in 2 - 3 minutes if no response to a maximum of 12 mg. - Patients given naloxone should be transported to emergency department for further evaluation. - For suspected isolated cyanide poisoning, see Smoke Inhalation Protocol Adult 2.22A. - For decontamination/hazardous materials exposure, see Hazardous Materials Exposure - For hypoglycemia, see Diabetic Emergencies (Hypoglycemia) Protocol Adult 2.8A. - For seizures, see Seizure Protocol Adult 2.19A. - Call for Paramedic intercept, if available.
+- Routine Patient Care. - Consider contacting Poison Control at (800) 222-1222 as soon as practical for consultation. - For suspected opioid overdose with severe respiratory depression, administer: - A single spray of NARCAN® Nasal Spray (4mg) into one nostril.
+May repeat every 3 - 5 minutes if no response or if patient relapses to a maximum of 12 mg; OR - Naloxone 1 mg (1 mL) per nostril via atomizer for a maximum of 2 mg.
+May repeat every 3 - 5 minutes if no response to a maximum of 12 mg. - Patients given naloxone should be transported to emergency department for further evaluation. - For suspected isolated cyanide poisoning, see Smoke Inhalation Protocol Adult 2.22A. - For decontamination/hazardous materials exposure, see Hazardous Materials Exposure - For hypoglycemia, see Diabetic Emergencies (Hypoglycemia) Protocol Adult 2.8A. - For seizures, see Seizure Protocol Adult 2.19A. - Call for Paramedic intercept, if available.
 If not available, call for AEMT intercept.

 - For severe respiratory depression, administer naloxone 0.4 2 mg IV/IM/IO/SQ/ intranasal. - Establish IV access. - Consider restraint.
-See Behavioral Emergencies Protocol 2.6. - Titrate to response. - o If no response, may repeat initial dose every 5 minutes to a total of 12 mg. - Ingested Poison:

-Contact Medical Direction to consider activated charcoal 25 - 50 grams PO if ingestion is non-caustic substance, occurred within last 60 minutes, if patient is awake/alert, and protecting airway.
+See Restraint Protocol 6.5. - Titrate to response. - If no response, may repeat initial dose every 3 5 minutes to a total of 12 mg. - Ingested Poison: - Contact Medical Direction to consider activated charcoal 25 50 grams PO if ingestion is non-caustic substance, occurred within last 60 minutes, if patient is awake/alert, and protecting airway.